hernanmd/MetacelloFileDownload/README.md

 - You can upload your files anywhere you want.
 - All your files must be already uploaded in .zip or .tar.gz
-- If you use Windows, .zip files will be downloaded and uncompressed in the #workingDirectory.
-- If you use Unix/MacOS, .tar.gz files will be downloaded and uncompressed in the #workingDirectory.
+- .zip or .tar.gz files will be downloaded and uncompressed in the ```FileSystem workingDirectory``` (check if you have write permissions first).
 - You can add several (mirror) URL's for the same resource file (see Example below).

 # Usage

-- Add the following line in the #baseline method of your Configuration/Baseline:
+- Add the following line in the #baseline method of your Configuration/BaselineOf class:

 ```smalltalk
 "... configuration code ... "